-Were you simply in possession of an illegal drug or were you intending to deliver it to someone else?
-The police and prosecutors may say that you obviously planned to distribute marijuana to others even if you were growing one plant in your garage and you intended it for your own use.
-Their opinion can mean the difference between misdemeanor and felony charges.
+Whether you were simply in possession of an illegal drug or you had intended to deliver it to someone else, police and prosecutors may say that you obviously planned to distribute the drugs to others.
+Even if you were growing one marijuana plant in your garage and intended it for your own use, their opinion can mean the difference between a misdemeanor and felony charge.

 Are You Being Charged With A Drug Distribution Crime And Have Questions?
 We Can Help, Tell Us What Happened.